Reggino/SdbNavigator/README.md

 * Now choose a domain on the left-hand side, or create a new one.
 * Add some properties to the selected domain (if they could not be retrieved by scanning existing records)
 * Start adding new records using the defined properties

+PLEASE NOTE that your AWS credentials will be stored in a local cookie so don't use this plugin on any public computer.
+This free, beta software is released under GPL v3 and comes with absolutely no warranty.
+Make sure you have backup of important data before using this software.

 Contributing
 ------------